User Interface Guide¶

 Each QAQC module usually has a Settings button and Run button at the top left of the module window.
 Most will also have an Export button at the top right of the module window.
 See the figure below for an example.

-QAQC results can also be saved at export time (*LINK TO EXPORT VIEW*).
+QAQC results can also be saved at export time (more details about export here).
 If exporting to an Excel file, QAQC results can be included in the exported file in their own worksheet.
 If exporting to a text file, the QAQC table will be saved to a text file, and plots are saved as png files.

 Note